TamirBasson/manipulator_project/README.md

     colcon build
     source install/setup.bash

-Launch rviz simulation for visuallization:
+Launch rviz simulation for visuallization (after launching you should see the manipulator in Rviz):

     ros2 launch manipulator_project simulation.launch.py